Here’s another small enhancement for this site – a bookmarklet for submitting a plugin:

 Happy plugin-finding everyone!

 You can now find a small example on the API page that shows (a plugin developer) how to look up plugin data from this website using the API and then use that data in a webdialog.
 This could for example be used to implement update checking.
+If you need coaching about this topic don’t hesitate to ask!

 You can find the API description as well as the Ruby code sample here.